slash-segmentation/CHM/python/README.md

 test.
 The model created from Python cannot be used with the MATLAB CHM test program.
 The input images are specified as a single argument for anything that can be given to `imstack -L` (the value may need to be enclosed in quotes to make it a single argument).
 They must be grayscale images.
-The labels work similarily.
-Anything that is 0 is considered background while anything else is considered a positive label.
-The inputs and labels are match up in the order they are given and paired images must be the same size.
+The labels work similarily except that anything that is 0 is considered background while anything else is considered a positive label.
+The inputs and labels are matched up in the order they are given and paired images must be the same size.

-By default this stores the model data in ./temp/.
-This can be set to a different directory using the `-m`.
-If the option `-r` is also specified and this folder already contains (part of) a Python model, then the model is run in 'restart' mode.
+The model is given as a path to a file for where to save the model to.
+Additional files will be created next to that file that have a similar name.
+These files must be kept with the model file itself.
+If the option `-r` is also specified and the path already contains (part of) a Python model, then the model is run in 'restart' mode.
 In restart mode, the previous model is examained and as much of it is reused as possible.
 This is useful for when a previous attempt failed partway through or when desiring to add additional stages or levels to a model.
 If the filters are changed from the original model, any completed stages/levels will not use the new filters but new stages/levels will.
 The input images and labels must be the same when restarting.

-**Note:** the model folder can become fairly large (100+ MiB), however most of this is only needed if you plan to ever 'restart' the model.
-If not, all `output-#-#` directories within the model directory can be removed.
-After removing them, the models should only be 10-20 MiB.
-This is true for Python and MATLAB models.
+**Note:** while the training process is running several temporary files are saved in a folder that has the same path as the model but with "-temp" appended to it.
+If the training process crashes (for example due to insufficient memory) then this folder will not be cleaned up automatically.
+It can be manually removed and will be recreated as necessary if running in restart mode.
+It can become fairly large (100+ MiB).
+Without this folder models should only be 10-20 MiB.

 The default number of stages and levels are 2 and 4 respectively.
 They can be set using `-S #` and `-L #` respectively.
 The number of stages must be at least 2 while the number of levels must be at least 1.
 Each additional stage will require very large amounts of time to compute, both while training and testing.
 Additional levels don't add too much additional time to training or testing, but do increase both.
 Typically, higher number of levels are required with larger structures and do not contribute much for smaller structures.
-Some testing has shown that more than 2 levels is pointless - at least for non-massive structures.
+Some testing has shown that using more than 2 levels does not contribute much to increased quality - at least for non-massive structures.

 The filters used for generating features are, by default, the same used by the MATLAB CHM train but without extra compatibility.
 The filters can be adjusted using the `-f` option in various ways.
 The